History of the anchor: The 19th century

 In the late 1850s (first manufactured in 1859 but only adopted much later; as late as 1864, the negative experience with Hawkins anchor was cited as an argument that stockless anchors should be "condemned") came the self-canting and close-stowing anchor designed by François Martin, which, passing through successive improvements, became the improved Martin anchor.
-An important advantage it had was that it didn't require any welds and was being made only from forged iron, leading to a lower price.
+An important advantage it had was that it didn't require any welds and was made only from forged iron, leading to a lower price.
 A projection in the center of the arms works in a recess at the hub of the shank; the vacancies outside the shank are filled by blocks bolted through on each side, and are flush with the side plates, which keep the flukes in position.